Taco Restaurant Branding for Taco Garage

 For Taco Garage, we wanted to showcase the simplicity and fresh ingredients of the food.
 The ingredients are the differentiator for the brand, and showing the food in a manner that conveys mouthwatering ingredients, yet an uncomplicated menu, was the challenge.

 We started with prop planning and chose accessories and backgrounds that would further the brand direction, while allowing the food to take center stage.
 We worked to plan and style the food using only props that aligned with the brand direction.
-The food photos will help to further the reach of the brand for years to come, so food photography is a beyond-wise investment.
+The food photos will

 The goal of the Taco Garage website is to get viewers to the restaurant, or make it easy for them to order online.
 We really focused on user experience during the design and development of the restaurant website.
 We tried to keep it simple, since simplicity was a common thread throughout the brand.
 This would help users get what they needed from the site and entice them to visit the restaurant or order online.